 The men both see this.
 They can agree on it.
 They’re at the same river, and they both came to spend time there.

 But once those details are agreed upon, very little else can be because each has come from a different place, a different path, and for a different reason.

 Let’s look at the details of how each man came to be at the river’s banks.

 One arrived by foot, the other by truck.
-One came to sit and think, the other came to fish for his dinner.
-One came for time alone, the other is still waiting for his friends.
+One came to sit and think, and the other came to fish for his dinner.
+One came for time alone, and the other is still waiting for his friends.

 Having looked at those differences in action and motivation, there doesn’t seem to be a clear way to assign them to either man, is there?